 Diamond Alternatives to Consider

-Originally discovered in scant amounts of silicon carbide materials left over from a meteorite, Moissanite is a colorless stone that’s nearly as hard as a diamond (9.25 on the Mohs scale) and possesses greater brilliance than a diamond.
+Originally discovered in scant amounts of silicon carbide materials left over from a meteorite, moissanite is a colorless stone that’s nearly as hard as a diamond (9.25 on the Mohs scale) and possesses greater brilliance than a diamond.
 Critics say they create too much brilliance—they can create rainbow flashes in light—and while some people like this effect, others find it too disco ball-like.
-Moissanite is extremely rare in nature, but labs have produced it since the 1990s, and these synthetics cost 90 percent less than what you’d pay for a similarly cut and size diamond.
+Moissanite is extremely rare in nature, but labs have produced it since the 1990s, and these synthetics cost 90 percent less than what you’d pay for a similar cut and size of diamond.
+Sample price: $350

 As we discuss here, though many consumers still associate lab-grown diamonds with lousy fakes, they’re actually chemically and structurally identical to mined diamonds—even jewelers can’t tell the two types apart.
 For stones weighing between one and two carats, manufactured stones of similar size and quality usually cost 75 percent less than mined ones.
 Your savings could be even greater—up to 90 percent less than the equivalent mined stone—for a fancy-colored diamond.
 Sample price: $1,000

 Due to their hardness and preciousness, sapphires and rubies are among the most popular gems for alternative engagement rings, along with the softer-yet-still-lovely emerald.
 But there are multiple other stones to consider for big purchases, from purple-yellow ametrine to the sapphire- or ruby-like spinel, with many of them a better deal than diamonds.
 It’s important to ask about hardness if you’re ISO a solitaire stone that will see heavy daily wear in a ring.
 Then, too, you’ll also want to consider a cut gem’s looks; many stones are cheaper than diamonds, but none match their sparkle.